gbroques/ccxmeshreader/README.md

 ## Supported Keywords

 ### *NODE
-Nodes and their coordinates are parsed and added to the dictionary returned by `read_mesh` in the `nodes` key.
+Nodes and their coordinates are parsed and added to the dictionary returned by `read_mesh` in the `node_coordinates_by_number` key.

-The `nodes` key contains a dictionary where the key is the node number, and value is the coordinates as a three-element tuple with float values.
+The `node_coordinates_by_number` key contains a dictionary where the key is the node number, and value is the coordinates as a three-element tuple with float values.

 For example, given the following `*NODE` definition:
 ```